 Can I drink alcohol while taking a statin?

-According to a 2014 article in the Journal of Lipidology, both alcohol and statin drugs are metabolized through the liver which increases the risk of a poor reaction.
+According to a 2014 article in the Journal of Lipidology, both alcohol and statin drugs are metabolized through the liver which increases the risk of an adverse reaction.
 While no official recommendations are available, however, 2 alcoholic drinks in a 24-hour period (considered a moderate amount for men) “offer less concern for pharmacokinetic and pharmacodynamic effects than larger amounts.”
 In other words, any more than the maximum recommended amounts could spell trouble.

 How do statin drugs work?